Should You Shave in the Morning or at Night? How to Choose the Best Time for a Better Shave

 The main downside of shaving at night is that facial hair continues to grow while you sleep.

-If your beard grows quickly, you may notice stubble or shadow by the next morning, which may not be ideal for important events.
+If your beard grows quickly, you may notice stubble or shadow by the next morning, which may not be ideal for work or important events.

 So, Which One Is Better?